Buying Professional Indemnity Insurance....

 Some examples of professional indemnity claims

 Any profession or occupation providing a service or advice can make a costly mistake.
+Resulting negligence claims range in size from relatively small amounts, to high level litigation between major companies which can run to billions.
 We’ve selected just a few examples.

 - Software Designers found that there were deficiencies in the design of a software package for the client.
 The system failed to meet the clients requirements.
 Claim settlement £ 800,000